TomaszOsypinski/XMC4500_ADS86xx/README.md

 ### Mode of operation

-There are possible service ADS86xx in two different modes:
+There are possible two different modes of operation:

 - Default mode is interrupt mode.
 Start of conversion is forced by timer with sampling rate`ADS86_SAMPLING_FREQ = 100kHz`, interrupt `ADS86_Sampling_Isr`.